aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/local-transformation/_index.md

 ---
-title: "How to Apply Transformation: Local Transformation in Aspose.Drawing for .NET"
+title: "Save Bitmap as PNG Using Transformation in Aspose.Drawing"
 linktitle: "Local Transformation in Aspose.Drawing"
 second_title: "Aspose.Drawing .NET API - Alternative to System.Drawing.Common"
-description: "Learn how to apply transformation and convert graphics to PNG using Aspose.Drawing for .NET.
+description: "Learn how to save bitmap as PNG using Aspose.Drawing for .NET with a transformation matrix example.
 Step‑by‑step guide with code examples."
 weight: 11
 url: /net/coordinate-transformations/local-transformation/
-date: 2025-11-27
+date: 2026-04-22
+keywords:
+- save bitmap as png
+- transformation matrix example
+- draw rotated ellipse
+- convert graphics to png
+- high-quality png output
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Apply Transformation: Local Transformation in Aspose.Drawing for .NET
+# Save Bitmap as PNG Using Transformation in Aspose.Drawing

 ## Introduction

-If you need to **how to apply transformation** on graphics inside a .NET application, Aspose.Drawing makes the process straightforward and reliable.
-In this tutorial you’ll see exactly how to apply transformation to a shape, render the result, and finally **convert graphics to PNG** for storage or further processing.
+If you need to **save bitmap as PNG** while applying a local transformation to graphics inside a .NET application, Aspose.Drawing makes the process straightforward and reliable.
+In this tutorial you’ll see exactly how to apply a transformation matrix to a shape, render the result, and finally **convert graphics to PNG** for storage or further processing.
 By the end, you’ll have a reusable code pattern that you can adapt to any local transformation scenario.

 ## Quick Answers
 - **What is a local transformation?** It’s a matrix‑based operation (rotate, scale, translate, skew) applied to a specific drawing element without affecting the whole canvas.